 About the case – disclosing health data to providers of tracking technologies led to administrative fines

-Personal data of the visitors of Yliopiston Apteekki’s online pharmacy, who had given their consent to the use of cookies, had been disclosed to the service providers of tracking technologies (Google, Meta and New Relic).
-The tracking technologies used included, among others, Google Analytics, Facebook pixel and a tool to monitor website performance.
-The data disclosed included information about self-care medicines as well as prescription medicines that the website visitor had viewed, information on which medicines the website visitor had added to their shopping cart, and information on whether the website visitor had proceeded to the order confirmation page.
-In addition, other unique identifiers, such as IP addresses, were disclosed to the tracking tool service providers.
-By combining this data, third-party service providers had the ability to infer which specific medications an identifiable individual had viewed or ordered from the online pharmacy.
+Personal data related to visitors of the online pharmacy website of Yliopiston Apteekki, who had given their consent to the use of cookies, had been disclosed to certain service providers (Google, Meta and New Relic) employing tracking technologies as part of their service.
+The tracking technologies used on the website included, among others, Google Analytics, the “Facebook pixel” and a tool to monitor website performance.
+The data disclosed included details on which self-care and prescription medicines the website visitor had viewed on the site and which products the visitor had added to their shopping cart, as well as information on whether the visitor had proceeded to the order confirmation page.
+In addition, certain other unique identifiers, such as IP addresses, were shared with the service providers.
+By combining this data, as argued by the ODPO, third-party service providers had the ability to infer which specific medications an identifiable individual had viewed or ordered from the online pharmacy.

-Attention was also paid to the fact that information about medicines included in online messages was not covered by the ordinary mechanisms for protecting communications and therefore also posed a risk that the information could be disclosed to unknown intermediaries.
-Accordingly, disclosure of personal data was not necessarily limited to the tracking technology service providers used by the data controller, but it was possible that the personal data had also been disclosed to the service providers’ sub-processors.
+In its decision, the Sanctions Board of the Office of the Data Protection Ombudsman concluded that the data controller had failed to appropriately ensure that information contained in HTTP requests sent by the visitor’s browser during their interaction with the website was masked or otherwise rendered unidentifiable before being disclosed to the tracking tool service providers.
+Attention was also paid to the fact that some of the information relayed was not covered by ordinary mechanisms for protecting communications, such as encryption, thereby also creating the risk that the information could be disclosed to unknown intermediaries.
+According to the ODPO, disclosure of personal data was not necessarily limited to the tracking technology service providers used by the data controller, and it was possible that the personal data had also been disclosed to the service providers’ sub-processors.

-The investigation of the Office of the Data Protection Ombudsman covered the practices in place at Yliopiston Apteekki from May 2018 to September 2022.
+The investigation of the ODPO covered the practices in place at Yliopiston Apteekki from May 2018 to September 2022.
 Yliopiston Apteekki has since updated its practices to prevent the disclosure of data to third parties.

-The Office of the Data Protection Ombudsman also issued guidance to Yliopiston Apteekki concerning its current cookie practices.
-The guidance stated, among other things, that if tracking of visitors in connection with medicinal products is necessary, it must be done in a way that ensures the controller retains actual control over the processing of personal data.
-It also emphasized the need to pay attention to the continuous evolution of technology and the emergence of new methods of accessing data.
-Furthermore, it was stated that a situation where the content of the URL was linked to the content of the webpage associated with the URL (e.g. product name, product description or product code) should be avoided, and that URLs should not include data considered special category personal data, such as health data, or otherwise sensitive data, where such data is disclosed to third parties.
+The ODPO also issued guidance to Yliopiston Apteekki concerning its current cookie practices.
+The guidance stated, among other things, that if the tracking of visitors in connection with medicinal products is necessary, it must be done in a way ensuring that the controller retains actual control over the processing of the relevant personal data.
+The ODPO also emphasized the need to pay attention to the continuous evolution of technology and the emergence of new methods of accessing data.
+It was further mentioned that a situation where the content of the URL was linked to the content of the webpage associated with the URL (e.g., product name, product description or product code) should be avoided, and that URLs should not include data considered special category personal data, such as health or otherwise sensitive data, where said data is disclosed to third parties.

 The decision is not yet final, and Yliopiston Apteekki has announced its intention to appeal to the Administrative Court.